 - args (Optional, Defaulted to None): A list of additional arguments to be passed to the cmake command.
 Each argument will be escaped according to the current shell.
 No extra arguments will be added if args=None - definitions (Optional, Defaulted to None): A dict that will be converted to a list of CMake command line variable definitions of the form -DKEY=VALUE.
 Each value will be escaped according to the current shell and can be either str, bool or of numeric type - source_folder: CMake's source directory where CMakeLists.txt is located.
 The default value is the self.source_folder.
 Relative paths are allowed and will be relative to self.source_folder. - build_folder: CMake's output directory.
 The default value is the self.build_folder if None is specified.
 The CMake object will store build_folder internally for subsequent calls to build(). - cache_build_folder (Optional, Defaulted to None): Use the given subfolder as build folder when building the package in the local cache.
 This argument doesn't have effect when the package is being built in user folder with conan build but overrides build_folder when working in the local cache.
-See self.in_local_cache. - pkg_config_paths (Optional, Defaulted to None): Specify folders (in a list) of relative paths to the install folder or absolute ones where to find .pc files (by using the env var PKG_CONFIG_PATH).
-If None is specified but the conanfile is using the pkg_config generator, the self.install_folder will be added to the PKG_CONFIG_PATH in order to locate the pc files of the requirements of the conanfile.

-'''
+See self.in_local_cache.

 def build(self, args=None, build_dir=None, target=None)

-'''